 Identity theft is no laughing matter.
 Millions upon millions of Americans are victims of it.
-Though the true number is not known, it’s estimated that 15.4 million people in the United States had their identity stolen in 2016 alone.
+In 2021, the FTC received 5.7 million reports of fraud and identity theft from people in the United States.

 And it’s only expected to get worse.

-In early 2004, President Bush signed into law the Identity Theft Penalty Enhancement Act to try and curb its incessant rise, but each year since the number of people taking part in this crime has only grown and grown.
+In early 2004, President Bush signed into law the Identity Theft Penalty Enhancement Act to attempt to curb its incessant rise.
+However, each year since, the number of people taking part in this crime has only grown and grown.

-Sure, we could give a lot of reasons for why it’s happening — the economy, lack of education, lack of opportunities — but at the end of the day, regardless of why it’s happening, no one wants to be the victim of these crimes.
-To help protect yourself, consider enlisting the help of an identity protection company.
+We could give many reasons for why it’s happening — the economy, lack of education, lack of opportunities.
+But regardless of why it’s happening, no one wants to be the victim of these crimes.
+To help protect yourself, consider enlisting the help of an identity theft protection service.

 But how do you pick the right one?

 We did a lot of research and found many companies that weren’t up to standard, but of course, we did find a few gems.
 So, here are the top four identity theft protection services that deserve your business.